About Era

 The Era Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Cooke County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Era, Texas residents are available through the local police department and authorized providers in Cooke County.
+Fingerprinting services for Era, Texas residents are available through local police (where present) and authorized providers in Cooke County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Cooke County Sheriff's Office for scheduling and fees.

 To register to vote in Era, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Cooke County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Era, contact the Cooke County Clerk's office for schedules and ballot information.

-Property records for Era, Texas are maintained by the Cooke Tax Assessor-Collector's Office and the Cooke County County Clerk.
+Property records for Era, Texas are maintained by the Cooke Tax Assessor-Collector's Office and the Cooke County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Cooke County, including parcels in Era.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Cooke County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Cooke County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Cooke County offices at the county courthouse.
-The Cooke County Treasurer handles property tax payments and tax sale information.
+The Cooke County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Era, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Cooke County Clerk's office issues marriage licenses and maintains marriage records for Cooke County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.